image

 Operator

-And your next question comes from the line of Elyse Greenspan with Wells Fargo. .
+Our next question comes from the line of Elyse Greenspan with Wells Fargo..

 Elyse Greenspan

-What would all of CRB have done in the quarter if we adjust for the onetime in North America and in Great Britain?.
+What would all of CRB have done in the quarter, if we adjust for the onetime in North America and Great Britain?.

 Yes, Elyse, I mean, we would have been a slight -- we have been flat overall to a slight increase.
 It's kind of really where we would have been for the quarter.
 Obviously, when we look at the quarter, overall, we look at the year-to-date results.
 And when we look at that, we feel like we're operating pretty favorably in comparison to the market.